ibm-cloud-docs/logs-router/target-log-analysis.md

     Option 2 **Specify CRN**: You can choose an instance that is available in the same {{site.data.keyword.cloud_notm}} account where you are configuring the tenant or an instance that is available in a different account.
 When you choose this option, you must enter the CRN of the target instance.
 If you want to route to an {{site.data.keyword.la_full_notm}} instance in another account, you must select the target by [CRN (Cloud Resource Name)](https://cloud.ibm.com/docs/account?topic=account-crn) and ingestion key.
 The CRN of an {{site.data.keyword.la_full_notm}} instance can be found by the account administrator of the {{site.data.keyword.la_full_notm}} instance by clicking ![Menu icon](../../icons/icon_hamburger.svg "Menu") > **Resource list** and clicking the {{site.data.keyword.la_full_notm}} instance.
 The CRN can be copied from the **Details** section.

 3. Click **Save**.

+## Verifying that logs are sent to the destination target
+{: #target-log-analysis-verify}
+{: step}

+To ensure that your platform logs are successfully flowing to {{site.data.keyword.la_full_notm}} instance, do the following steps:

+1. [Launch the web UI](/docs/log-analysis?topic=log-analysis-launch) for the {{site.data.keyword.la_full_notm}} instance that is configured as the target to collect platform logs in a region.
+This is the instance that you selected in the step where you setup a target.

+2. View logs through custom views.
+For more information, see [Viewing logs](/docs/log-analysis?topic=log-analysis-views).

+All platform logs are generated in JSON.
+You can filter platform logs in your instance be selecting the value of **ibm-platform-logs** as the `applicationName`.